TM4VETR/noise_aware_ner_vet/README.md

 MODELS_DIR=path/to/models
 ```

-## Getting started
+## Getting Started

 After you have

-1. installed the required packages and
+1. installed the required packages, and
 2. set the required environment variables,

 you can run the following commands to train and evaluate a model.